navigation

 Specifically, this means:

-We buy all of our products in accordance with our group-wide procurement guidelines on sustainability, which will be revised in 2025.
+• Our products and services comply with our group-wide procurement guidelines on sustainability in every way.
+These procurement guidelines will be revised in 2025.
 Until then, the existing group requirements will apply.

 We empower our customers to be conscious consumers.